Return to Library Home Page

 Disease and Pests: Root rot caused by overwatering.

 Additional comments: ZZ plant is the consumate container plant for shaded, indirect sunlight exposures.
-Its deeply green, glossy, shiny foliage will serve as a foliar accent plants outdoors in shaded entryways or covered patios or atriums, or it can flourish indoors with minimal care provided there is sufficient indirect sunlight from a large window.
+Unlike so many plants, ZZ plant thrives when pot bound in containers.
+Its deeply green, glossy, shiny foliage make it a fabulous foliar accent plant for outdoors in shaded entryways, covered patios or atriums, or it can flourish indoors with minimal care provided there is sufficient indirect sunlight from a large window.